WiseLabCMU/Beluga/README.md

     <mode> = 0  -  Do nothing on startup, by default BLE and UWB off.
     <mode> = 1  -  Start BLE broadcasting/recieving on startup
     <mode> = 2  -  Start BOTH BLE and UWB on startup, full functionality.

+    Defualt setting: 0

     NOTE: For BOOTMODEs 1 and 2, The AT+ID command must have been previously run, the last set ID will be used on startup.

+#### The AT+RATE command

+    AT+RATE <freq>  Determines the frequency that the node send poll message
+    <freq> = 0-100

+    Defualt setting: 100

+    NOTE: When frequency is 0, the node is in listening mode.
+(It only receives message passively)

+#### The AT+CHANNEL command

+    AT+CHANNEL <channel>  Determines the UWB signal's channel Available <channel> options: 1, 2, 3, 4, 5, 7

+    Defualt setting: 5

+    NOTE: The corresponding centre frequency and bandwidth of each channel please reference DW1000 User Manual

+#### The AT+TXPOWER command

+    AT+TXPOWER <mode>  Determines the UWB transmitter power setting
+    <mode> = 0  -  Default power supply
+    <mode> = 1  -  Maximum power supply

+    Defualt setting: 0

+    NOTE: Increasing transmitter power supply can help UWB to maximum range, but the maximum power supply exceed restricted transmit power level regulation.

+#### The AT+RESET command

+    AT+RESET   Clear flash memory configuration
+    This command will reset all user configuration including node's ID, BOOTMODE, RATE, CHANNEL, TXPOWER

+    NOTE: The node should be re-configure follow the above instructions to avoid undefinded behavior.

 #### LED Layout:

    ![LED Layout](https://github.com/WiseLabCMU/decawave-ble/blob/master/images/decawaveLED.png?raw=true)